 Mr Ganoo: In other words, this was a very poor speech, Mr Deputy Speaker, Sir.
 In fact, the motion of hon.
 Dr. Boolell was like a wild goose chase, wild allegations, un discours décousu, un discours mal ficelé, mal fagoté, Mr Deputy Speaker, Sir.
 Not convincing at all!
 Both sides of the House have listened to Leaders of the Opposition coming with Motion of No Confidence against the Speaker in the past.
-Although I was on the other side, I was very often times impressed by the tenor, by the arguments against Mr Speaker in certain speeches, although I was on Government side.
+Although I was on the other side, I was very often impressed by the tenor and by the arguments against Mr Speaker in certain speeches, although I was on the government side.
 But I am very sorry, Mr Deputy Speaker, Sir, this motion is very disappointing, I must say.

 Nevertheless, I am duty bound to answer a few remarks that he made.
 Firstly, with regard to the Standing Orders and the Constitution, hon.
-Dr. Boolell referred to section 7 of the Standing Orders and said, quoting Mr Valaydon, who was a former Clerk of this Assembly.
-I do not know if he is a Professor now, I think he mentioned Doctor or Professor Valaydon, whatever it is, Mr Deputy Speaker, Sir.
-He highlighted the contradiction between the Standing Orders and the Constitution in terms of having a non-elected Member as a Speaker.
+Dr. Boolell referred to section 7 of the not know if he is a professor now; I think he mentioned Doctor or Professor Valaydon.
+Whatever it is, Mr Deputy Speaker, Sir.
+He highlighted the contradiction between the Standing Orders and the Constitution in terms of having a non-elected member as a Speaker.
 I do not know if you have seen this contradiction.